yankuic/omop_etl/README.md

     - Archive all tables that need to be archived.
 Run archive.sql script.
 Need to re-write the scripts to use chunks.
 NOTE: We need to think about archiving: Do we really need space to archive when we have data downloaded on share drive?
     - Truncate all tables that need to be truncated.
 Run truncate.sql script.
 Need to update this script to check first whether the table exists and then truncate it if it exists.
     - Truncate project specific cohort tables.
 Need to implement this.
 For example, in cancer OMOP, we need to truncate cohort.cancer.
 It might be already implemented by the design of pulling data.
+	- Load data from source_to_concept_map.csv file to the xref.source_to_concept_map table in the project's database.
+The code for thsi step needs to be implemented.

 2. Load cohort patient list into PersonList table in db.